Larry Fink: Personal life

 Fink has been married to his wife Lori Weider, his high-school sweetheart since 1974.
 The couple have three children.
 Joshua, their eldest son, was CEO of Enso Capital, a now defunct hedge fund in which Fink had a stake.

 In 2004, they bought Finch Farm in North Salem, New York from the actor Stanley Tucci for $3.7 million and have since bought seven more parcels of land there, including one from Maurice Sendak and 27 acres from the town's deputy supervisor Peter Kamenstein in 2019 for $5.4 million.
 They also have an apartment on the Upper East Side of Manhattan and a house in Aspen, Colorado.

 Fink is a lifelong supporter of the Democratic Party.

-Public perception
+Views

 In his 2018 annual letter to shareholders, Fink stated that other companies should be aware of their impact on society; however, antiwar organizations were discontented with Fink's statement because his company, BlackRock, is the largest investor in weapon manufacturers through its U.S. Aerospace and Defense ETF.
 In September 2018, an activist with the U.S. non-profit organization Code Pink confronted Fink onstage at the Yahoo Finance All Markets Summit.

-Climate change

-In December 2021, BlackRock teamed up with a Saudi asset manager to pay $15.5 billion to buy and then lease back gas pipelines to Saudi Aramco.

-However, Fink has been largely vocal on companies taking action on climate change, and in an open letter in 2022 stated "Every company and every industry will be transformed by the transition to a net-zero world.
-The question is, will you lead, or will you be led?"

-In 2022, Fink was named one of the top US "climate villains" by The Guardian due to BlackRock's profiting from deforestation.